dridslash/Web_server/README.md

 # WEBSERV
 ## Webserv Description

+The project involves creating a basic web server from scratch that is capable of handling HTTP requests and serving static files.
+The server must support HTTP methods, status codes, MIME types, concurrent connections, and request headers.

 ### HTTP
 HTTP is an extensible protocol that relies on concepts like resources and Uniform Resource Identifiers (URIs), simple message structure, and client-server communication flow.
 On top of these basic concepts, numerous extensions have been developed over the years that add updated functionality and semantics with new HTTP methods or headers.